sbroboticsteam/working-rover/README.md

 # working-rover
-collection of code in working rover setup
+collection of code in working rover setup using the custom communication framework.
+Not tested with wireless.